cx237/CadenXu/_posts/2025-1-17-CompositeColor.md

 Furthermore, this design scales exponentially for colors as using 2 74HC136 chips (4x XOR gates) should theoretically give you $2^{4} *2^{4} = 256$ colors, although your actual performance may vary due to resistor tolerances.

-On a retrocomputing sidenote, this IQ modulation technique may have been used in the VIC chips from Commodore !
-Al Charpentier, credited in the invention of the VIC-I and VIC-II published this patent back in 1983: https://patents.google.com/patent/US4551682A/en.
+On a retrocomputing sidenote, this IQ modulation technique may have been used in the VIC chips from Commodore!
+Al Charpentier, credited in the invention of the VIC-I and VIC-II published this patent back in 1983: [link](https://patents.google.com/patent/US4551682A/en).
 This outlines a "sine-cosine generator is provided for use in color television signal generators"... this probably is for IQ modulation!